Free cash flow definition

 Impact of Repatriation on Free Cash Flow

-An additional consideration is the ability of a business to repatriate cash from a subsidiary.
+A significant issue for a business running operations in another country is the ability to repatriate cash from a subsidiary.
 If a subsidiary is spinning off enormous amounts of cash, it makes little difference to the corporate parent if it cannot access the cash, due to stringent controls over cash repatriation by the applicable government.
 Under these circumstances, it may only be possible to reinvest the cash in the country where the subsidiary is located.
+If the business prospects in that country are not good, then the business will essentially have its cash trapped in an undesirable location.

 In short, you should be aware of the general condition and strategic direction of a business when evaluating whether its free cash flows are beneficial or not.